xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 DEFINITION: R(i,k), R(i) -- Recipe

    Let 'R(i,k)' indicates the 'recipe' to determine 'V(i)' upon entry into a state 'i' from a predecessor state 'k'.

+   A recipe consists of two components: A procedure to determine 'V(i)' and a 'snapshot map'.

-It is derived from the operation 'op(i)' and 'R(k)'.
-The recipe's procedure uses solely the following
+   The procedure tells how to compute the variables of 'RV(i)' which is derived from the operation 'op(i)' and 'R(k)'.
+It maps
-   inputs:

-          * 'h(i)', the hidden variables of state machine.
-          * 'A', the setting of auxiliary variables.

-   It implements the mapping

                   (h(i), A) ---> V(i)                                   (3)

+   with 'h(i)' signifying the hidden variables of state machine and 'A' the set of auxiliary variables.

+   The snapshot map tells what auxiliary variable has been assigned in what state.
+It is a list of pairs '(v, i)' with 'v' as the variable name and 'i' the state index where it has been stored.

    Let 'R(i)' indicate the recipe which appears to the successor states of state 'i'.

 Hidden variables are all variables of the state machine other than the 'state'.
 A lexical analyzer state machine has, for example the lexeme start position, the buffer limits, the stream position, etc. as hidden variable.
+The state in which an auxiliary variable takes a 'snapshot' is crucial when comparing two recipes.
+Even if they provide the same procedure, if they rely on stored values at different places, then they cannot be equal.

+STATEMENT:

+   If the snapshot maps of two recipes are unequal, then the two recipes are unequal.

-The fundamental difference between 'R(i)' and 'V(i)' is that the former is a procedure and the latter represents the values which are produced.
+The fundamental difference between 'R(i)' and 'V(i)' is that the former describes a procedure and the latter represents the values which are produced.

 The simplest form of a recipe is the setting with constant values.
 For example, at a state entered by the newline character the recipe for 'column